RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the last 10 lines of /etc/passwd.
 This script displays the first 10 lines of /etc/passwd.
 This script displays the third line of the file `iacta` located in the working directory.
+This script writes the output of the `ls -la` command to a file named `ls_cwd_content`.
+If the file already exists, it is overwritten.
+If it does not exist, it is created.